Graphs with Many Hamiltonian Paths: A Minimal Hamiltonian-Connected Graph

 Each of the possibilities for $\gamma_P$ has a corresponding path $\gamma_P'$ in $\Gamma_{n+3}$, as shown in Figure \ref{fig: 8paths}, which meets every vertex in $N$.
 We can obtain a hamiltonian path in $\Gamma_{n+3}$ by substituting $\gamma_P$ in $\gamma$ with $\gamma_P'$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm: minimal hamiltonian-connected}] It can be verified (eg by computer program) that $\Gamma_k$ is hamiltonian-connected for $k = 3, 6, 9, 12.$ Suppose that $\Gamma_n$ is hamiltonian-connected.
-Let $u, v$ a pair of distinct vertices in $\Gamma_{n+3}$.
+\begin{proof}[Proof of Theorem \ref{thm: minimal hamiltonian-connected}] It can be verified (e.g.\ by computer program) that $\Gamma_k$ is hamiltonian-connected for $k = 3, 6, 9, 12.$ Suppose that $\Gamma_n$ is hamiltonian-connected.
+Let $u, v$ be a pair of distinct vertices in $\Gamma_{n+3}$.
 We will prove that there is a hamiltonian-path connecting them by considering several cases, depending on the vertex sets that $u, v$ belong to.

 \begin{enumerate} \item[Case 1:] $u, v \in O$.
 Apply Lemma \ref{case: old to old}. \item[Case 2:] $u, v \in N \cup P$.
 Rotate $\Gamma_{n+3}$ clockwise along the cycle $C_{2n+6}$ by 6 vertices.
 Note that this is a automorphism of $\Gamma_{n+3}$.
 Then both $u$ and $v$ are now in $O$, so there is a hamiltonian path $\gamma$ from $u$ to $v$ by Case 1. \item[Case 3:] $u\in O, v \in N$.
 If $v \in \{\alpha, a\}$, rotate $\Gamma_{n+3}$ counterclockwise by 3 vertices.
 Then $v \in O$, and either $u \in O$ or $u \in \{n, c, b, 0, \beta, \gamma\}$.
 If $u \in O$, then by Case 1 there is a hamiltonian path $v$ to $u$.
 Otherwise, rotate a further 6 vertices counterclockwise.
 Then $u \in O$ and $v \in O$, so by Case 1 we can find a $(u, v)$ hamiltonian path. \item[Case 4:] $u \in O, v \in P$.
 Rotate $\Gamma_{n+3}$ so that $v$ is in $N$.
 By the Cases 2 and 3 there is a $(u, v)$ hamiltonian path, regardless of the set containing $u$. \end{enumerate} \end{proof}